-- All newly hired employees must attend (in person or virtually) a New Hire Orientation session (held monthly) presented by the Director of Human Resources, or their designee.
-New Hire Orientation introduces LECOM policies and procedures, safety information, evacuation plans, crime prevention, crime reporting, and other related information. - All incoming students attend several presentations (in person or virtually) during New Student

-Orientation introducing LECOM policies and procedures, safety information, evacuation plans, crime prevention, crime reporting, crime prevention, and related topics.
+- All newly hired employees must attend (in person or virtually) a New Hire Orientation session presented by the Director of Human Resources and Director of Security, or their designee(s).
+New Hire Orientation is presented monthly, and introduces LECOM policies and procedures, safety information, evacuation plans, crime prevention, crime reporting, and other related information. - All incoming students attend several presentations (in person or virtually) during New Student Orientation introducing LECOM policies and procedures, safety information, evacuation plans, crime prevention, crime reporting, and an emergency preparedness professional development course. - All employees and students are issued a LECOM identification badge/keycard and a parking permit.

-- All employees and students are issued a LECOM identification badge/keycard and a parking permit. - Crime awareness and other safety seminars are provided throughout the year to students and employees.
+- Crime awareness and other safety seminars are provided throughout the year to students and employees.
 These seminars may be presented by the LECOM Department of Police and Security, Human Resources, the Assistant Dean of Clinical Education, the Director of Behavioral Health, the Office of Student Affairs, and/or various student organizations. - In accordance with New York state law, all LECOM at Elmira students attend an "Enough is Enough" training seminar.